RamonWinkler/GeneMedAssistant/README.md

 - When the docker-compose.yml file is executed with docker-compose up -d , Docker will pull the PostgreSQL image (if not already pulled) and start a container from it.
 - The PostgreSQL container will automatically create the database (as specified in the environment section)

+## Database setup:
+- SQLite: for simplicity and small projects
+- PostgreSQL: Better for Scale and Production use